MaxXx1313/fabric-rest/server/README.md

 -----------

 * `PORT` - api/web interface port (default is `4000`)
+* `MAX_ATTEMPTS` - number of attepmpts to reconnect to event hub during start-up (default is `3`).
+If it was connected at least one time, this limit doesn't matter.
 * `ORG` - organization id.
 No default value, you have to set it explicitly
 * `CONFIG_FILE` - ledger config file (default is `../artifacts/network-config.json`)
 * `WEB_DIR` - location of web application (default is `www`)